ChernStepanov/DirtyFrag-for-dummies/README.md

 This repository is **not** an exploitation guide.

-In practical terms, the repository expands and documents the original public Dirty Frag ESP proof-of-concept in a more inspectable C++ form.
+In practical terms, the repository expands and documents the original public Dirty Frag ESP proof-of-concept in a more inspectable form.
 The included materials are intended for **64-bit Linux systems only**.

 ---